Department of Public Health

 HTH 3563.
 Child and Adolescent Health Promotion.
 (3-0) 3 Credit Hours.

 Designed for students who are interested in promoting the health of youth, as well as those students pursuing academic training in education and community health.
 The primary goal of this course is to improve the health literacy of teachers and health promotion specialists through understanding and application of evidence-based child and adolescent health promotion concepts.
-Offered Fall Semester only.
-Course Fees: DL01 $75; LRHC $10; STHC $18.
+Course Fee: DL01 $75; LRHC $10; STHC $18.

 HTH 3663.
 Program Planning and Evaluation.
 (3-0) 3 Credit Hours.

-Prerequisites: HTH 2413 and HTH 3503.
-This course provides students with a basic understanding of planning, implementing, and evaluating health promotion programs in a variety of settings, including worksite, healthcare, and community and at a various levels (individual, organization, community, policy.)
-Course Fees: DL01 $75; LRHC $10; STHC $18.
+Prerequisite: HTH 2413 and HTH 3503.
+This course provides students with a basic understanding of planning, implementing, and evaluating health promotion programs in a variety of settings, including worksite, healthcare, and community and at various levels (individual, organization, community, policy.)
+Generally offered Fall, Spring.
+Course Fee: DL01 $75; LRHC $10; STHC $18.

 HTH 3713.
 Effective Messaging in Public Health.
 (3-0) 3 Credit Hours.

 Prerequisite: HTH 2413.
 Reviews the basic concepts of public health-specific communication, including technical and professional writing and how to leverage the use of mass media and other emerging technologies.
-Generally offered Fall and Spring.
-Course Fees: LRHC $10; STHC $18.
+Generally offered: Fall and Spring.
+Course Fee: LRHC $10; STHC $18.

 HTH 4043.
 Global Health.
 (3-0) 3 Credit Hours.